FMCG major P&G’s detergent brand Ariel has revamped its campaign called #ShareTheLoad to make men feel responsible for household work, too –

 - 76% married men in India believe that not helping with laundry at home, still makes them a great role model for their children

 - 65% married men in India agree that their children replicate their behavior at home

 Men’s rights activists are however not very happy with this campaign, too.
-They say this campaigns wants to increases responsibilities of men while women continue to have no responsibility in their families –
+They say this campaign wants to increases responsibilities of men while women continue to have no responsibility in their families –

-Some men’s activists bring examples from evolution of human species where women opted to stay indoors for being safe from attack of wild animals or other tribes and chose the household work, when men chose the most dangerous work of hunting and getting food and resources for the families.
-That was in the best interest for the human species and hence that is how the society has evolved.
+Some men’s activists bring examples from the evolution of human species where women opted to stay indoors for being safe from the attack of wild animals or other tribes and chose the household work when men chose the most dangerous work of hunting and getting food and resources for the families.
+That was in the best interest of the human species and hence that is how the society has evolved.